-The key rationale of Study 1.6 was to assess the non-inferiority of infliximab SC against infliximab IV based on primary outcome PK parametre C{trough} at week 22.
-C{trough} assessment in the study was considered appropriate and aligned with regulatory guidelines.
-The assessment of plasma concentration of infliximab (C{trough} at week 22) was considered appropriate by the clinical expert consulted by CADTH and it aligns with regulatory guideline requirements and published literature.
-A noninferiority margin of 80%, 1-sided alpha level 5%, expected ratio of 1.3, and percent coefficient of variation (CV%) of 100% were assumed for part 1 of the study and 20% drop-out rate.
+The key rationale of Study 1.6 was to assess the noninferiority of infliximab SC against infliximab IV based on the primary outcome PK parameter $C{trough, week22}$.
+Assessing $C{trough, week22}$ was considered appropriate by the clinical expert CADTH consulted, and it aligns with regulatory guideline requirements and published literature.
+A noninferiority margin of 80%, 1-sided alpha level 5%, expected ratio of 1.3, and CV% of 100% were assumed for part 1 of the study, with a 20% dropout rate.
 The study was powered to detect a statistical difference between the 2 groups of interest for the PK outcome.

-Study 1.6 was not designed or powered to formally assess comparative efficacy outcomes (i.e., CDAI response, clinical response, clinical remission, endoscopic response and remission, mucosal healing, or HRQoL) making assessments of relative therapeutic efficacy of infliximab SC against infliximab IV challenging.
-The sample size of Study 1.6, i.e., n= 135, was considered relatively small to assess efficacy outcomes in the UC and CD populations.
-Treatment effect estimates observed may not be replicable in a larger study sample.
-The protocol did not pre-specify a degree of difference from which to formally conclude non-inferiority between infliximab SC and infliximab IV in terms of efficacy outcomes.
-While the evidence from Study 1.6 suggests infliximab SC is comparable to infliximab IV in terms of PK parameters, the lack of robust evidence on efficacy outcomes (efficacy outcomes were presented descriptively without any statistical comparison), precludes firm conclusions to support switching from infliximab IV to infliximab SC.
-The clinical experts consulted by CADTH did not anticipate clinically meaningful differences in efficacy between infliximab SC and infliximab IV due the products' same active ingredient, i.e., infliximab.
-The clinical expert did not anticipate any clinical concerns switching from the IV route to a subcutaneous option of infliximab as long as the choice to switch was made based on a case-by-case approach and after thorough discussion between clinician and patient.
+Study 1.6 was not designed or powered to formally assess comparative efficacy outcomes (i.e., CDAI response, clinical response, clinical remission, endoscopic response and remission, mucosal healing, or HRQoL) making assessments of the relative therapeutic efficacy of infliximab SC against infliximab IV challenging.
+The sample size of Study 1.6 (i.e., n = 135) was considered relatively small to assess efficacy outcomes in the UC and CD populations.
+The observed treatment effect estimates may not be replicable in a larger study sample.
+The protocol did not prespecify a degree of difference from which to formally conclude noninferiority between infliximab SC and infliximab IV in terms of efficacy outcomes.
+While the evidence from Study 1.6 suggests infliximab SC is comparable to infliximab IV in terms of PK parameters, the lack of robust evidence on efficacy outcomes (efficacy outcomes were presented descriptively without any statistical comparison) precludes firm conclusions to support switching from infliximab IV to infliximab SC.
+The clinical expert consulted by CADTH did not anticipate clinically meaningful differences in efficacy between infliximab SC and infliximab IV due the products' same active ingredient (i.e., infliximab).
+They also did not anticipate any clinical concerns switching from the IV route to an SC option of infliximab as long as the choice to switch was made based on a case-by-case approach and after thorough discussion between the clinician and the patient.

-There were concerns related to missing data between the 2 groups for HRQoL data assessed using the SIBDQ and VAS (for local site pain assessment) as fewer patients completed questionnaires at Week 30 and Week 54 compared to baseline for CD and UC populations, which may have impacted the findings.
+There were concerns related to missing data between the 2 groups for HRQoL data assessed using the SIBDQ and VAS (for local site pain assessment) as fewer patients completed questionnaires at week 30 and week 54 compared to baseline for the CD and UC populations, which may have impacted the findings.
 It is therefore uncertain whether switching patients from infliximab IV to infliximab SC at week 30 in Study 1.6 resulted in comparable HRQoL outcomes in the UC and CD populations, respectively.